 That work experience has helped me understand what our tours' hotel staffers go through on a daily basis.
 I am also very good at pouring beer — an art that has MANY rules — but then again, so does speaking German.
 I also brought home my future husband, who was working as a ski instructor in Garmisch.

-In Tour Sales, I talked first-hand with hundreds of our tour members before they traveled to Europe.
+In Tour Sales & Service, I talked first-hand with hundreds of our tour members before they traveled to Europe.
 I heard about their concerns and fears — especially when they were first-time travelers.
 I remember what it's like to feel intimidated, scared, and to not quite get the European way of doing things.
 I try to keep conversations in mind when I guide because it helps me to understand where people are coming from and where, in terms of their confidence and understanding, I want to take them.
 As a guide, it motivates me even more to give them the best tour ever, to answer questions with patience, and make the whole experience a "wow moment" for them.
 I still keep my tattered first guidebook (Let's Go: Europe) on my desk to remind me that ALL of us were first-time travelers at one time!

 When you are leading a tour, which place do you look forward to most?